Social Media Guide for Parents: Tips to Support Teens

 In today’s digital world, social media has become a significant part of teenagers’ lives, offering opportunities for communication, creativity, and connection.
 However, it also presents risks like cyberbullying, unhealthy comparisons, and online addiction.
 As parents, navigating the complexities of social media can be challenging, but with the right strategies, you can ensure your teen uses it safely and responsibly.

+Many teens struggling with social media also face mental health issues such as anxiety, depression, or low self-esteem, which may require support from a certified parent coach or life coach mentor.
 This guide offers practical steps to help you support your teen’s social media use, while fostering a healthy balance between their online and offline lives.

 Understanding the Role of Social Media in Your Teen's Life